Counterfactual Credit Policy Optimization for Multi-Agent Collaboration: Theoretical Details for Counterfactual Credit

 Finally, the shared-reward estimator corresponds to $b\equiv 0$, while the counterfactual-credit estimator corresponds to $b=R_{\neg k}$.
 By Corollary~\ref{cor:cf_improves_shared_app}, if $R_{\neg k}$ is closer to $b^\star$ than $0$ in the weighted mean-square sense (the condition stated in Theorem~\ref{prop:cf_vs_shared_main}), then $\mathrm{Var}(g_k(\tau_k)\Delta_k\mid x,\theta_{-k}) \le \mathrm{Var}(g_k(\tau_k)R(\tau)\mid x,\theta_{-k})$.
 This concludes the proof. $\square$

-In the CCPO instantiations used in this paper, the action-independence condition holds for the active agent.
-Under Voting, $R_{\neg k}$ depends only on the other agents' proposals and the deterministic voting rule, hence is independent of agent $k$'s sampled actions in the current rollout.
-Under Think--Solve, the counterfactual $R_{\text{solo}}$ is obtained by independently sampling Agent~2 from $\pi_{\theta_2}(\cdot\mid x)$ without conditioning on Agent~1's output, which is likewise independent of Agent~1's sampled actions in the joint rollout.
+In the CCPO instantiation used in this paper, the action-independence condition holds for the active agent.
+Under Think--Solve, the counterfactual $R_{\mathrm{solo}}=R_{\neg 1}$ is obtained by independently sampling the Solver from $\pi_{\theta_2}(\cdot\mid x)$ without conditioning on the Thinker's output, which is likewise independent of the Thinker's sampled actions in the joint rollout.
 Therefore, the counterfactual credit $\Delta_k=R-R_{\neg k}$ can be viewed as an action-independent baseline subtraction for the active agent, preserving unbiasedness and enabling variance reduction relative to shared rewards whenever $R_{\neg k}$ is closer to the optimal baseline than $0$.